obrunet/GCP_Data_Engineering/Theory/Build_infra.md

 ## Compute Engine

 Can be configured using individual VMs or instance groups.
-The others are configured as clusters of VMs, sometimes with VMs taking ond different roles within the cluster.
+The others are configured as clusters of VMs, sometimes with VMs taking on different roles within the cluster.
 Instance groups are either managed or unmanaged.
 Your should prefer MIGs (identically configured VMs) unless you need heterogeneous VMs.
 ### Provisionning a single instance
 from the cloud console, the command-line SDK or REST API